HeshamKhaled1/DorkDigger/README.md

 - The tool attempts a lightweight content fetch to identify sensitive keywords; increase coverage by adding custom terms to sensitive_config.py.
 - Use --site and --inurl to constrain scope and reduce noise.

+## Disclaimer
+This tool is built for **educational and ethical hacking purposes only**.
+Do not use it against systems without explicit authorization.
+The author is **not responsible** for any misuse.

 ## License and credits
 - [SerpAPI](https://serpapi.com/) for search automation